-- Writing paper such as answer sheets, graph paper, drawing paper, ledger and journal sheets required by the candidates will be issued to them at the examination centre.
+- 9 Writing paper such as answer sheets, graph paper, drawing paper, ledger and journal sheets required by the candidates will be issued to them at the examination centre.
 Candidates are advised not to tear, bend crumple or destroy any paper or answer sheet given to them.
 Writing paper issued only by the supervisor should be used at the examination.
 Log tables should be used carefully and left on the table after use.
 All stationery supplied to the candidates, both used and unused, should be left on the desks when candidates leave the examination hall. - 10 Before answering the question paper, candidates should write their Index No. and the name of the examination in the relevant place in the answer script.
-The Index No. Should also be written in all other sheets used for answering questions.
+The Index No. should also be written in all other sheets used for answering questions.
 No candidate should write his/her name or place any identification mark on the answer script.
 It should also be noted that using the Index No. of another is a breach of examination rules. - 11 All paper used for rough work should be crossed with a line and annexed to the answer script.
-Rough work should not be done on the Examination Entry Form, timetable or question paper. - 12 All candidates must maintain strict silence both inside and outside the examination hall and not disturb the supervisor, invigilators and other candidates. - 13 Except for a practical or field note book or assignment written by himself/herself, no candidate is allowed to submit any other document written partly or wholly by someone else, with the answer script. - 14 Impersonation of any kind is strictly prohibited. - 15 The supervisor or the invigilators have the authority to call for a written statement from a candidate regarding any incident that takes place in the examination hall.
+Rough work should not be done on the Examination Entry Form, timetable or question paper. - 12 All candidates must maintain strict silence both inside and outside the examination hall and not disturb the supervisor, invigilators and other candidates. - 13 Except for a practical or field note book or assignment written by himself/ herself, no candidate is allowed to submit any other document written partly or wholly by someone else, with the answer script. - 14 Impersonation of any kind is strictly prohibited. - 15 The supervisor or the invigilators have the authority to call for a written statement from a candidate regarding any incident that takes place in the examination hall.
 Candidates should not refuse to make such a statement or sign such a statement. - 16 Answer scripts should be personally handed over to the Supervisor or an Invigilator.
-Answer scripts should not be handed over to any one else for whatever reason.
+Answer scripts should not be handed over to anyone else for whatever reason.
 All candidates should remain seated until all answer scripts are collected. - 17 Candidates must make sure that they don't have in their possession any document, note or device which can be misused at the examination.
 They must also ensure that they do not indulge in acts, which can give rise to their being suspected of misconduct at the examination.

 7.2.
-SUBMITION OF MEDICAL CERTIFICATES FOR ABSENCE AT EXAMINATION
+SUBMISSION OF MEDICAL CERTIFICATES FOR ABSENCE AT EXAMINATION

-Internal candidates who absent themselves for the whole or part of an examination due to ill health should report to the Medical Officer of the University about it either before the commencement of the examination or during the examination time.
+Internal candidates who are absent themselves for the whole or part of an examination due to ill health should report to the Medical Officer of the University about it either before the commencement of the examination or during the examination time and a medical certificate from the medical officer along with a written request through the respective head of the Department should be submitted to the Dean of the Faculty.

-Candidates who fail to do so for unavoidable reasons must submit a medical certificate from a District Medical Officer or a Medical Officer attached to a government hospital, within 14 days of the commencement of the relevant examination or part of the examination.
+Candidates who have failed to do so due to unavoidable circumstances must submit a medical certificate from a District Medical Officer or a Medical Officer attached to a government hospital, within 14 days of the commencement of the relevant examination or part of the examination with the authentication and the recommendation for medical leave by University medical officer.
 Medical certificates issued by private medical officers; Ayurvedic physicians or Homeopaths are not accepted.